ioki-mobility/summaraizer/README.md

 # summaraizer

-Summarizes comments from a variety of sources, such as GitHub issues, Slack threads, Reddit threads, and more using AI models from different providers, such as Ollama and OpenAI.
+Summarizes comments from a variety of sources, such as GitHub issues, Slack threads, Reddit threads, and more using AI models from different providers, such as Ollama, Anthropic and OpenAI.

 ## Installation